-A. The PERS Bubble is a term not officially recognized by PERS.
-This internal reference is simply a way for employees to retire mid-school year (between December 1 - June 1) and to receive their PERS retirement benefit and PPS paycheck concurrently while working through the end of their work year.
+A. The PERS Bubble is an internal reference which describes employees retiring mid-school year (between December 1 - June 1) and receiving their PERS retirement benefit and PPS paycheck concurrently while working through the end of their work year.

 8. Q. What are the rules regarding retiring and reemployment under the PERS Bubble?